nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 Following are the two GNSS events relating to P-GPS that an application receives through the GNSS interface:

-* :c:enumerator:`NRF_MODEM_GNSS_EVT_AGPS_REQ` - Occurs when the GNSS module requires assistance data.
+* :c:enumerator:`NRF_MODEM_GNSS_EVT_AGNSS_REQ` - Occurs when the GNSS module requires assistance data.
 * :c:enumerator:`NRF_MODEM_GNSS_EVT_FIX` - Occurs once a fix is attained.

-When the application receives the :c:enumerator:`NRF_MODEM_GNSS_EVT_AGPS_REQ` event, it must call the :c:func:`nrf_cloud_pgps_notify_prediction` function.
+When the application receives the :c:enumerator:`NRF_MODEM_GNSS_EVT_AGNSS_REQ` event, it must call the :c:func:`nrf_cloud_pgps_notify_prediction` function.
 This event results in the callback of the application's :c:func:`pgps_event_handler_t` function when a valid P-GPS prediction set is available.
 It passes the :c:enum:`PGPS_EVT_AVAILABLE` event and a pointer to the :c:struct:`nrf_cloud_pgps_prediction` structure to the handler.

-The application must pass this prediction to the :c:func:`nrf_cloud_pgps_inject` function, along with either the :c:struct:`nrf_modem_gnss_agnss_data_frame` structure read from the GNSS interface after the :c:enumerator:`NRF_MODEM_GNSS_EVT_AGPS_REQ` event or NULL.
+The application must pass this prediction to the :c:func:`nrf_cloud_pgps_inject` function, along with either the :c:struct:`nrf_modem_gnss_agnss_data_frame` structure read from the GNSS interface after the :c:enumerator:`NRF_MODEM_GNSS_EVT_AGNSS_REQ` event or NULL.

 If the device does not move distances longer than a few dozen kilometers before it gets a new GNSS fix, it can pass the latitude and longitude read after the :c:enumerator:`NRF_MODEM_GNSS_EVT_FIX` event to the :c:func:`nrf_cloud_pgps_set_location` function.
-The P-GPS subsystem uses this stored location for the next GNSS request for position assistance when A-GPS assistance is not enabled or is unavailable.
+The P-GPS subsystem uses this stored location for the next GNSS request for position assistance when A-GNSS assistance is not enabled or is unavailable.
 If the device moves further between fix attempts, such a mechanism can be detrimental to short TTFF, as the saved position might be too inaccurate to be useful.

 The application can also call the :c:func:`nrf_cloud_pgps_preemptive_updates` function to discard expired predictions and replace them with newer ones, before the expiration of the entire set of predictions.